SandataRa/SandataRa/README.md

 ### Hello, it's Sandra! 👋

-I'm a Data Engineer with 7+ years of experience working for multiple companies.
-I'm sharing my journey in data engineering and automation.
+Passionate about analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms—from data ingestion to visualization for the past 6 years.
+I'm sharing my journey in Business Intelligence and Data Engineering.

+🌱 I’m currently learning Azure DevOps and Snowflake.
+📫 How to reach me: **sandratra@sandataconsulting.com**

-Let's collaborate together! 😄
+Let's collaborate along the journey!
 <!--
 **SandataRa/SandataRa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: